profesaurus/stremio-shufflist/README.md

 # Stremio Shufflist 🔀

-Design your perfect content rotation.
+### Design your perfect content rotation.

 **Stremio Shufflist** is a powerful add-on that breathes life into your Stremio library.
-Instead of static lists, Shufflist lets you create Dynamic Catalogs that automatically rotate through your favorite content sources.
-Whether you want a "Movie of the Night" catalog that picks a random genre every day, or a "Sitcom Shuffle" that rotates through your Plex collections, Shufflist handles it all.
+Instead of static lists, Shufflist lets you create Dynamic Catalogs that automatically rotate through your favorite content sources (lists).
+Whether you want a "Movie of the Night" catalog that picks a random genre every day, or a "Sitcom Shuffle" that rotates through your Plex TV sitcom collections, Shufflist handles it all.

-### Addon Configuration:
+### Addon Configuration WebUI:
 <img width="1287" height="805" alt="image" src="https://github.com/user-attachments/assets/646a6912-83e4-47c7-a510-76309386b8c3" />

 ### Stremio Catalogs: